robsann/NetworkSecurityWithSnort/README.md

 </summary>

-- **Host-only network:** Set up a Host-only network named vboxnet1 (IP range: 192.168.57.0/24) equipped with a DHCP Server (IP: 192.168.57.2) and a DHCP range spanning from 192.168.57.3 to 192.168.57.254.
+- **Host-only network:** A host-only network, named vboxnet1, has been configured with IP range 192.168.57.0/24.
+It includes a DHCP Server with IP address 192.168.57.2, providing a dynamic IP range from 192.168.57.3 to 192.168.57.254.
 - **Kali Linux address:** The image below displays the terminal at the bottom, showing the Host Machine's connection to the host-only network (vboxnet1) using the IP address 192.168.57.1.

 <img src="images/intro/host_vboxnet1.png"/><br>

-- **Ubuntu Server:** The Ubuntu Server VM was set up with dual network adapters: one connected to vboxnet1 (enp0s9 - IP: 192.168.57.3) with Promiscuous Mode set to Allow All, and the second linked to NAT (enp0s3 - IP: 10.0.2.15) to enable internet connectivity.
+- **Ubuntu Server:** The Ubuntu Server VM was configured with two network adapters.
+The first adapter (enp0s3) is set to NAT mode and has the IP address of 10.0.2.15, providing internet connectivity.
+The second adapter (enp0s8) is connected to vboxnet1 with an IP address of 192.168.57.3 and has Promiscuous Mode set to "Allow All".

 <img src="images/intro/ubuntu_vboxnet1_nat.png"/><br>

-- **CentOS 7:** The CentOS 7 VM was also configured with two network adapters: one connected to vboxnet1 (enp0s8) with the IP address 192.168.57.4, and the other connected to NAT (enp0s3) with the IP address 10.0.2.15, enabling internet access.
+- **Debian:** The Debian VM was also configured with two network adapters.
+The first adapter (enp0s3) is set to NAT mode and assigned the IP address 10.0.2.15, enabling internet access.
+The second adapter (enp0s8) is connected to vboxnet1 and has the IP address 192.168.57.4.

 <img src="images/intro/centos_vboxnet1_nat.png"/>